|

 TYPES OF KEROSENE HEATERS

-"Pure" kerosene heaters have a dual combustion unit (catalytic converter)
+Modern kerosene heaters have a dual combustion unit (catalytic converter)

-with up to 99.9% fuel efficiency.
+design.)
 Once broken in, a kerosene heater

 produces virtually odor-free heating; only at start up and shut down do